-- The pupil does not have the ability to control his or her behaviour. - The pupil does not have the ability to understand the foreseeable consequences of his or her the pupil's behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.
+- The pupil does not have the ability to control their behaviour. - The pupil does not have the ability to understand the foreseeable consequences of the pupil's behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.